haroldship/masters-thesis-knowledge-info/README.md

 ### TODO

- - [ ] Theory: (and everywhere) lambda_i used for intensity AND for index: change intensity to lambda_I/lambda_P
- - [ ] Theory: 2.2 describe N(ds) distribution as Poisson Process; define PP
- - [ ] Theory: 2.2 lambda(x,x)ds approx prob: derive (from Bernoulli/Poisson)
- - [ ] Theory: 2.3 do 1D before 2D and move 1D plots after 1D
- - [ ] Theory: 2.3 1D plot - specify which kernel
- - [ ] Theory: 2.3 for biweight explain radius is 1 but can be changed by bandwith
- - [ ] Theory: 2.5 explain K has mean 0 and 3X differentiable with positive variance and radial symmetry
- - [ ] Theory: 2.5 assumptions on f
- - [ ] Theory: 2.5 replace section A2 with ref to Silverman and clean up derivations
- - [ ] Theory: 2.6 define oracle bandwidth and add to glossary
- - [ ] Theory: 2.7 implications of inconsistency (error increase) so we normalize
- - [ ] Theory: 2.7 verify n^{1/3} as others state O(1)
- - [ ] Theory: 2.8 remove this section and mention Dalenius in method
- - [ ] Theory: 2.9 mention rejection sampling and give reference
  - [ ] Introduction: define "statistical properties"
  - [ ] Method: better describe centroid
  - [ ] Method: 4.1 describe the study area